Vivek-04022001/documentation/plone.app.dexterity/advanced/vocabularies.md

     It's the value passed with the request when the form is submitted.
     A token must uniquely identify a term.
 -   The *value* is the actual value stored on the object.
-    This is not passed to the browser or used in the form.
+    This isn't passed to the browser or used in the form.
     The value is often a Unicode object, but can be any type of object.
 -   The *title* is a Unicode object or translatable message (`zope.i18nmessageid`).
     It's used in the form.